 Pejar Dam is located downstream of the former junction of Pejar Creek and the Wollondilly River.
-It is approximately twenty seven kilometres northeast of Goulburn.
+It is approximately twenty seven kilometres northwest of Goulburn.
 Pejar Dam has a current capacity of 9000ML.

 When required water from Pejar Dam is released and flows to Goulburn down fifty four kilometres of the Wollondilly River.
 This water is impounded at Rossiville Weir and is then drawn from Rossiville Weir for treatment at the Goulburn Water Filtration Plant.